AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48044-applying-multiple-gift-cards-prevents-orders.md

     * Add the $10 product first, and then add the $100 product.
 The issue cannot be reproduced if the $100 product is added first.

-1. Go to the shopping cart and add the two gift cards you created in the first step.
+1. Go to the shopping cart and add the two gift cards you created.
 1. Click on **[!UICONTROL Ship to Multiple Addresses]** on the cart page.
 1. Assign each product to a different address.
 1. Go to the **[!UICONTROL Shipping information]** page.